GovernanceHankook & Company has embraced a corporate governance system

 Employees shall not infringe copyright, trademark, publicity right, or other relevant property rights owned by other organization(s) and individual(s).

-Employees shall neither use the company's Corporate Image (CI) — such as the company logo or other related branded images — for personal use, nor violate Hankook Technology Group's official CI guidelines for business use.
+Employees shall neither use the company's Corporate Image (CI) — such as the company logo or other related branded images — for personal use, nor violate Hankook & Company's official CI guidelines for business use.

-Employees should be aware that Hankook Technology Group's Code of Ethics and any other policies, contained herein are applied to use of online and social media platforms.
+Employees should be aware that Hankook & Company's Code of Ethics and any other policies, contained herein are applied to use of online and social media platforms.

 These guidelines shall come into effect from July 1, 2014.